A kid's savings and a youth everyday account

 You can open both accounts online now.
 As the account holder you can choose to give your parent or guardian access to your account with the Parental Control function.

-To have Parental Control, parents, grandparents, or guardians must be an account signatory.
-As the account holder, the child must be registered for Westpac Online Banking and Westpac Telephone Banking to access accounts online or over the phone.
+To have Parental Control, a parent, grandparent, or guardian must be an account signatory.
+As the account holder, the child must also be registered for:

-Self-service Telephone Banking is not available, and Parental Control is mandatory for children:
+Self-service Telephone Banking is not available and Parental Control is mandatory for children:

 - Under 12 for a Bump savings account